Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Simulations

-A few other far less competitive competitors are also compared with in the supplementary materials available online in Appendix \ref{sec:exsim}.
-The first one is FLR after vectorization.
+We consider several other far less competitive competitors in the online supplementary materials (Appendix \ref{sec:exsim}).
+The first one is FLR of one-dimensional input function after vectorization.
 The second one is a naive implementation of Ridge after plain vectorization without considering the smoothness.
 The third one is bilinear regression with no penalty, which is a special case of FBLR when $\lambda_\alpha=\lambda_\beta=0$ and will be called BLR.
 A quick summary of the message is that all these methods are much worse than FBLR, because they either do not keep matrix/tensor structure or do not take advantage of the smoothness.